 Spraying a mature tree for this pest is not practical for most homeowners.
 Soil applied products just don’t work well for this pest.
 Fortunately, the behavior of the weevil allows us to use a simple option to help control the population.
 Adult weevils crawl up the tree trunk to feed.
 You can successfully capture a good percentage of these insects as they begin their climb if you install circular weevil traps on the trunk.
 While capturing some of these insects will not eliminate nut damage, it will reduce it significantly.
-If you have the equipment or resources to spray the entire tree, the traps can help you get a better idea of numbers to help determine if spraying is warranted.
+Even if you do have the equipment or resources to spray the entire tree, the traps can help you get a better idea of numbers to help determine if spraying is warranted.
 Just because weevils are bad one year doesn’t mean that will be the case the following year.

-For more information on the pecan nut weevil including building your own traps, see OSU Fact Sheet #EPP-7079 Biology and Control of the Pecan Weevil (EPP-7079 Mobile Version).
+For more information on the pecan nut weevil including building your own traps, see OSU Fact Sheet #EPP-7079 Biology and Control of the Pecan Weevil (PDF / Mobile) .
 The Botanic Garden at OSU has a nice example of a weevil trap.
 On your next visit, look for the chicken coop and you’ll find the weevil trap close by, easily accessible for close inspection.

 Another helpful tip for insuring a good crop, and one that might seem counterproductive until you’ve seen the results it can yield, is to thin the pecans.
 A tree can only put so much energy into producing a crop.
 In years like this when we have high numbers of immature nuts, this means it is unlikely they will fully size and mature.
 Removing some of the excess now is a good way to do this.